Neotron-Compute/Neotron-9X-Hardware/README.md

 ## Parts Required

   - **PCBA**: Load the [Neotron-9X schematic](./Kicad/neotron-9x.sch) in Kicad, or see the [Neotron-9X Release Area] on Github for PDFs, Gerbers and a CSV bill-of-materials.
-     - TBD: We might put the SIP on a smaller 4-layer or 6-layer board which we will load with the surface mount parts (like the BGA), and allow you to make/buy the bare motherboard which takes all through-hole parts.
+     - TBD: We might put the SiP on a smaller 4-layer or 6-layer board which we will load with the other surface mount parts (like the power management unit), and allow you to make/buy the bare motherboard which takes all through-hole parts or chunky SSOP/TSSOP surface mount parts.
   - **Case**: Hammond [1598D], in your choice of colour.
 The case will include mounting screws, feet and two un-cut end panels.
   - **End panels**: TBD.
-We'll probably supply those as Gerbers so you can make end panels at your favourite PCB fab house
+We'll probably supply those as Gerbers so you can make end panels at your favourite PCB fab house at the same time you order the main PCB(s).
-  - **SD Card**: Any SD SDHC card should work.
+  - **SD Card**: Any SD or SDHC card should work.
   - **Monitor**: You will need monitor with 15-pin VGA input.
+The nominal resolution is 800 by 600 at 60 Hz (with a 40.00 MHz pixel clock), so an older 4:3 aspect ratio screen is best.
   - **Power Supply**: You need a standard mobile phone charger or other USB power source, and a standard USB A to B cable (like you would use for a USB printer).
 System requires 500mA minimum.
   - **Ribbon cables**: The DE9 RS-232 Serial port requires a 2.54mm pin header to D-Sub ribbon cable.
-You can scavenge one from an old PC, or buy them new from Amazon, eBay or AliExpress for a few UK pounds.
+You can scavenge one from an old PC, or buy them new from Amazon, eBay or AliExpress for a few UK pounds. _Note: You may find them incorrectly listed as a DB9 connector; a D-Sub B-Shell is the big one used on a IBM PC Parallel Port and larger 25-pin Serial Ports, whilst the 9-pin serial ports are always D-Sub E-Shells_.
   - **Keyboard and Mouse**: Any PS/2 Keyboard and PS/2 Mouse should work.
-  - **Joysticks**: Any Atari-compatible 9-pin digital joystick should work.
-You can connect up to two at once, for two player gaming.
-Sega MegaDrive/Genesis controllers should also work (although on the 6-button variant only the main A/B/C/Start buttons will work, not the extra three fire buttons).
+  - **Joysticks**: Any Atari-compatible 9-pin digital joystick should work and you can connect up to two at once, for two player gaming.
+Sega MegaDrive/Genesis controllers will also work.
-  - **Audio**: The audio output is straight from the CPU and so is pretty weak.
-We recommend using amplified speakers, or an external headphone amplifier.
-Connecting headphones directly is untested and may pull too much current from the CPU.
+  - **Audio**: You can plug in headphones to the headphone jack, or amplified speakers to the line-out jack.
   - **MIDI**: If you want to hook up a MIDI Synthesiser like a Roland MT-32, or a MIDI Keyboard, you just need standard 5-pin DIN MIDI cables.
-  - **USB**: You get up to three USB Host ports, although driver support is likely to be very limited.
-  - **Ethernet**: You get a standard 100base-TX RJ45 Ethernet port.
-The Neotron OS will (hopefully, one day) support standard TCP/IP and DHCP.
+  - **USB**: You have one external on-board USB port - you can use a standard PC case USB header cable if you want to add two more.

 You can find a complete BOM (including all the connectors, but excluding the PCBs, case and Serial ribbon cables), on [Octopart].
 Gerbers and BOM are also available on [OpenHardware] and [Kitspace].
 Don't forget, if you get the Hammond case, you'll need to drill out or mill the endplates yourself to take the connectors.